Additive manufacturing is shaping the future of industrial manufacturing

 For the eighth time, the international Formnext Start-up Challenge has recognized young companies from the world of additive manufacturing for their innovative business ideas and technical developments.
 Visitors once again flocked to the Pitchnext event, where start-ups competed for the attention of investors.
 The purmundus challenge ideas competition celebrated its tenth anniversary with a reception and a special show entitled “Best of 10 Years.”

 The Discover3Dprinting seminars were another popular port of call every day during the exhibition, especially for newcomers to additive manufacturing.
 The seminars are set to continue at various locations throughout 2023.
 Participants at the TCT Conference @ Formnext got an opportunity to experience and discuss numerous exciting applications and to catch a glimpse of the future of additive manufacturing.
 On 14 November, the day before the start of the exhibition, the ASTM Standards Forum focused on the importance of standards and standardization for 3D printing.
 On the same day, the new “Wohlers Report LIVE at Formnext 2022” event celebrated its debut at Formnext 2022.
+More about How IIoT enables the factory of the future

 A strong international flavor